 The prostate, or “male G spot,” is a small organ that can provide pleasure.
 It is located internally, between the base of the penis and the rectum.
-Stimulating the nerves attached to the prostate can be pleasurable.
+Stimulating the nerves attached to the prostate may be pleasurable.

 This article will discuss what the prostate is, how it functions, some tips for maintaining a healthy prostate, and more.

 In males, the G spot is the prostate, which is around the size of a walnut.
 The prostate consists of

 - the peripheral zone, which is 75% of the prostate

 - the central zone, which is around 5–8% of the prostate